paritytech/await-status-action/README.md

 * `numberOfInterruptedChecks`
 Number of checks that were marked 'interrupted' when result is `failure`, `interrupted`, or `timeout`
 * `failedCheckNames`
-Semi-colon separated list of check names that failed (i.e., resulted in one of the failedStates)
+Semi-colon separated list of check names that failed (i.e., resulted in one of the failureStates)
 * `interruptedCheckNames`
 Semi-colon separated list of check names that were interrupted (i.e., resulted in one of the interruptedStates)
 * `checkStates`